shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrated-pre-payment-functionality.md

 # Microsoft Monetize - Integrated pre-payment functionality

 > [!IMPORTANT]
 > This feature is available for selected clients only.
-If you want this feature to be enabled, contact your Xandr Account Representative.
+If you want this feature to be enabled, contact your Microsoft Advertising Account Representative.

 **Pre-requisite:** Users will need the Financial Observer role to access the credit card prepayment functionality.